marian-stanciulica/Foodybite/README.md

 #### Cache Domain Models

-To increase the maintainability of the system, I decoupled the use cases from the implementation details by using the `Dependency Inversion` technique, creating the `LocalStore` protocol and making the concrete implementation of the local store to satisfy the requirements of the use cases (in this case, all the `DAO` classes).
-This helps to achieve a better separation of concerns and allows the replacement of the infrastructure implementation without affecting other components.
+To increase the maintainability of the system, I decoupled the use cases from the implementation details by using the `Dependency Inversion` technique, creating the `LocalStore` protocol and making the concrete implementation of the local store to satisfy the use cases requirements (all the `DAO` classes).
+This helps to achieve a better separation of concerns (not exposing managed object contexts or entities as parameters) and allows the replacement of the infrastructure implementation without affecting other components.
 Thus, if I have the need in the future to replace `CoreData` with other caching framework like `Realm` or have just an in-memory cache, it would be fairly simple.
 Additionally, in case of new requirements coming in, I'm not concerning myself with how the actual store works inside as long as the `LocalStore` protocol satisfy my needs for the requirements.

 For my current use cases, I only need to write/read one object or more from the local store.